Sort by

 Regenerative ranching and agriculture in Latin America

-The Nature Conservancy is also leading a Regenerative Ranching & Agriculture (R2A) strategy across Latin America to embed regenerative agriculture practices in food production while actively restoring natural systems.
+The program also includes the Regenerative Ranching & Agriculture (R2A) strategy across Latin America, which aims to embed regenerative agriculture practices in food production while actively restoring natural systems.

-Supported by Nestlé financially, as well as with critical private sector leadership, this project aims to demonstrate how agriculture can flourish while preserving the delicate ecological balance essential to our planet’s future.
+Supported by Nestlé financially, as well as with critical private sector leadership, these projects aim to demonstrate how agriculture can flourish while preserving the delicate ecological balance essential to our planet’s future.
 It, therefore, connects closely with Nestlé’s path to net zero by 2050 and our regenerative agriculture approach.

 Collective action and engagement